-For one, container security seems to be a hot topic, and you’re probably already worrying about it with (or without Cloud Run).
+For one, container security seems to be a hot topic, and you’re probably already worrying about it (with or without Cloud Run).
 Just shout “I need container security” and no less than 100 sales folks will line up outside your office hoping to sell you their next shiny thing.
-At least 3 of those folks will have something working 🙂
+And maybe 3 of those folks will have something working 🙂

 Secondly, Cloud Run is still ephemeral, the container isn’t long-lived, it’s going to get killed eventually…which is still a better posture for you than a running VM.

 The only downside, is that most of the folks running these fat-lambdas, are going to give it fat-privileges, which means the security of the entire container is only as good as it’s weakest function…which is a bummer, but no worse off than you are today — and I’d argue much better than a VM.

 But containers aren’t the only reason Cloud Run is worth this trade-off, because Google has a trick up its sleeve here, and it is a killer feature!